marvinirwin/resume/README.md

 marvin@marvinirwin.com
 778-870-8224

+**Professional Summary**
+Developer with eight years of experience in building web applications from the ground up and refactoring old ones.
+Specializes in being responsible for the development, code review, deployment and database managament of entire web applications.
+Has written most production languages and mostly uses React, NodeJS, Typescript, SQL, Docker, NGINX, python and bash to put things into production.

  [https://replay.marvinirwin.com](https://replay.marvinirwin.com)
 - Developed a video indexing system using entity, posture, face, and voice recognition for wrestling and fighting video content.
 - Entities in videos are selected and their posture points for similar actions matched using Dynamic Time Warping for a movement based search engine.